zhongshanhao/learngit/readme.txt

 are you kidding me?
-i dont want you colsely.
+i dont want you closely.
 i miss you so much.